chrispyles/data-science-in-julia/_build/01-builtins/01-dataframes.md

 As you can see, selecting multiple rows and columns in the slice returns a new DataFrame with the indices reset and selecting a single column returns an array of the values for that column in the selected rows.
 If you do not pass a tuple to the bracket (e.g. `df[2]`), it returns the column at that index.
 Finally, subsetting a DataFrame to select a single row returns a `DataFrameRow` object, which is acts similar to a 1-row DataFrame.
-The details of this type can be find by calling `?DataFrameRow` in Jupyter:
+The details of this type can be find by calling `?DataFrameRow` in Jupyter.